 Texas law mandates that certain contract provisions be included in some, if not all, vendor contracts.
-Additional provisions that are in the best interest of the LEA should be included as well.
-An LEA should review all solicitations to ensure that its best interest is covered within all provisions.
+Additional provisions that are in the best interest of the LEA should be

 Verbal agreements are not binding.
 If a particular requirement is necessary for the delivery of goods or performance of a service, the LEA should include the requirements as part of the written agreement.
 Note that all agreed to provisions are enforceable in a court of law or binding in arbitration as a waiver of immunity.
 Something as simples as an email between both parties can be binding.